-3. a 1 .
-If organized on a nonstock basis, the description and value of its real property assets are: (if none, insert "none")

-none

-10.2 5.1 The design of the second

-b.
-The description and value of its personal property assets are: (if none, insert "none") none c.
-The corporation is to be financed under the following general plan:

-grants, fundraising, donations, contributions, and gifts from the general public ae d d.
-The corporation is organized on a \\\\\ Directorship
+- a.
+If organized on a nonstock basis, the description and value of its real property assets are: (if none, insert "none") none - The description and value of its personal property assets are: (if none, insert "none") none - c.
+The corporation is to be financed under the following general plan: grants, fundraising, donations, contributions, and gifts from the general public